MarioC-12/nvimconfig/spell/README.md

 ## Spell
-This file is used for words that are not found in the autocorrector that I have setup.
+This file is used for words that are not found in the autocorrect that I have setup.